securisec/r2wiki/tools/radare2.md

 	  > -m works for bootloaders, raw firmwares and such

 - Use `-hh` to find paths to all environment variables being used
+- Use `-n` switch to load a binary in raw more.
+No VADDR
 ## Help

 ```text